Graygzou/graygzou-personal-blog/content/en/about/_index.md

 ---
-title: "Meet the guy behind this blog"
+title: "The guy behind this blog"
 ---

 {{< figure src="/img/me.jpg" title="This is me!
 I'm not always grumpy.." class="about-img" >}}